Broadway Rose (panhandler): Broadway

 By the late 1930s, she was to be found patrolling areas of the Broadway Theater District (particularly the intersection of Broadway and 50th Street).
 Dressed in a disheveled manner, she would solicit money from individuals, particularly those with fame.
 She had become so skilled in her use of language that most performers gave her something.
 If refused, she would resort to threats (she was familiar with the leading theater and gossip columnists of the day), or use foul language if rebuffed.
 Apparently some people would tip her just to keep her away.
 Others considered her a good-luck charm, and looked for the opportunity to see her almost every night.

-Her schedule was to arrive at Broadway by 3 PM and stay there until about 3 AM, when she would go home to sleep.
-She woke up at 10 AM, and would read the newspapers for articles on drama or gossip to prepare for work.
+Her schedule was to arrive at Broadway by 3 p.m. and stay there until about 3 a.m., when she would go home to sleep.
+She woke up at 10 a.m., and would read the newspapers for articles on drama or gossip to prepare for work.
 Notices that were about herself she kept in scrapbooks, which numbered six by 1941.

 Her panhandling must have paid off.
 By the time of Zolotow's 1941 article, she had been able to purchase a three-story building to house her family and other tenants in the Brownsville section of Brooklyn, New York.
 He disclosed that her panhandling gave her an annual income of between $10,000 to $15,000.

 Each year she "adopted" a particular show, consistently hanging out by the stage door and becoming familiar with cast and crew.
 In 1940, the show was Hellzapoppin, and she was a feature of the show's second anniversary party.